 For recruitment agencies vying for top talent, the use of social media in talent acquisition has become increasingly important.
 In fact, 90% of the recruitment process is now using social networking sites.
-In your recruitment marketing strategy, eight advantages are given:

 1. Increases work visibility